Gadzhovski/Sorting_Algorithms/README.md

 To run and test the algorithms:
 1. Navigate to the project directory.
 2. Run the `main.py` script to execute the sorting algorithms and observe their performance.

-## Contributors
-- Radoslav Gadzhovski
-- Lirdi Ramku
-- Jasdeep Kaur
-- Violeta Marin

-## Credits
-Project developed as part of coursework for the University of Greenwich.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.